this is a comment

 let first_fruit be fruits at 0

-let alice be person's name
+let alice be object with

 Functions